 Jerky is another treat that can be pulled into smaller sizes and is available in a range of flavours including chicken, beef and duck.

 The health benefits are also enormous.
 Jerky is typically made of lean meat so it will help keep your doggo’s calories in check.
-It can also be used to improve your dog’s dental health and reduce tartar build-up.

 If you have a pup who likes a good chew then the natural, chewy texture of jerky could be a great addition to your next training session.